-This chapter applies to an Authorised Firm that is licensed by the AFSA to conduct the Regulated Activity of Accepting Deposits.
+This chapter applies to an Authorised Firm that is licensed by the AFSA to conduct the Regulated Activity of Accepting Deposits and/or Opening and Operating Bank Accounts.

-An Authorised Firm that is licensed to conduct the Regulated Activity of Accepting Deposits is defined as a Bank in BBR 1.5.
+An Authorised Firm that is licensed to conduct the Regulated Activity of Accepting Deposits and/or Opening and Operating Bank Accounts is defined as a Bank in BBR 1.5.